Tahmasp I: Background

 Tahmasp was the second shah of the Safavid dynasty, a family of Kurdish origin, who were sheikhs of a Sufi tariqa (school of Sufism) known as the Safavid order and centred in Ardabil, a city in the northwestern Iran.
 The first sheikh of the order and eponym of the dynasty, Safi-ad-din Ardabili (d.
 1334), married the daughter of Zahed Gilani (d.
 1301) and became the master of his father-in-law's order, the Zahediyeh.
 Two of Safi-ad-Din's descendants, Shaykh Junayd (d.
 1460) and his son, Shaykh Haydar (d.
 1488), made the order more militant and unsuccessfully tried to expand their domain.

 Tahmasp's father, Ismail I (r.
-1501–1524), who inherited the leadership the Safavid order from his grandfather, Shaykh Haydar, became shah of Iran in 1501, a state mired in civil war after the collapse of the Timurid Empire.
+1501–1524), who inherited the leadership the Safavid order from his brother, Ali Mirza, became shah of Iran in 1501, a state mired in civil war after the collapse of the Timurid Empire.
 He conquered the territories of the Aq Qoyunlu tribal confederation, the lands of the Chinggisid (Descendant of Genghis Khan) Uzbek Shaybanid dynasty in the eastern Iran, and many city-states by 1512.
 Ismail's realm included the whole territory of modern Iran, in addition to sovereignty over Georgia, Armenia, Daghestan, and Shirvan in the west, and Herat in the east.
 Unlike his Sufist ancestors, Ismail believed in Twelver Shia Islam and made it the official religion of the realm.
 He forced conversion on the Sunni population by abolishing Sunni Sufi orders, seizing their property, and giving the Sunni ulama (Islamic clergymen) a choice of conversion, death, or exile.
 From this, a power vacuum emerged which allowed the Shia ulama to create a clerical aristocracy filled with seyyid (descendant of Muhammad) and mujtahid (Islamic scholar expert in the Islamic law) landowners.